 9. Review your financial plan frequently

-Once you have your financial plan outlined and churning along, it's important to review your plan frequently and make the necessary adjustments if your goals or the circumstances around your life change.
+Once you have your money plan outlined and churning along, it's important to review your plan frequently and make the necessary adjustments if your goals or the circumstances around your life change.

 And also, because you do it so often, it's now part of your everyday health maintenance habit - well, the same applies to your finances!